Jxsephh/ace-website/README.md

-# ace
-Prototype website for Aggie Club of Engineers test
+# Website for Aggie Club of Engineers

+## How To Run
+required: python3, pip

+1) Install dependencies
+$ python -m pip install -r "requirements.txt"

+2) To be continued